britram/python-ipfix/README.txt

 python-ipfix
 ============

-IPFIX implementation for Python 3.x.
-Under heavy construction;
+IPFIX implementation for Python 3.3.
-watch this space.

 This module provides a Python interface to IPFIX message streams, and provides tools for building IPFIX Exporting and Collecting Processes.